 EAB management for cities and towns

-Missouri communities will benefit in many ways from preparing a plan of action to deal with the invasive EAB beetle before it arrives and starts killing their ash trees.
-Take these steps now and stay ahead of the beetle.
+Missouri communities will benefit in many ways from preparing a plan of action to deal with the invasive EAB beetle before it arrives and starts killing ash trees.
+Take these steps now to stay ahead of the beetle.